tjonty/tjonty/README.md

 ## 🔭 What I'm Currently Working On
 - At **[Influxer](https://influxermerch.com)**, I’m enhancing a platform that serves 40K+ student-athletes.
 Think internal portal upgrades and website magic—streamlining efficiency and boosting engagement one line of code at a time.
+- Making why way in LLM, AI and React-Native through TrueTranslate (DM to get more details and collab)
-- My personal project **1.** - a sleek single-page app to organize all your important links (more details coming soon!)
+- Recently completed my personal project **1.** - a sleek single-page app to organize all your important links. [here](https://onepoint.it.com/tjonty23)

 ## 🌱 What I'm Learning
 I’m diving into **[Remix](https://remix.run)** and **[Next](https://nextjs.org)** to level up my frontend game and exploring **RAGs** to understand LLMs.
 Always chasing that next efficiency boost!